 It is known in increasing muscle strength, improves performance especially in high-intensive exercise, and helps increase energy reserves while lessening protein breakdown.

 Optimum’s Micronized Creatine Monohydrate is available from different sizes, definitely something that fits your budget.

 5. Bulk Supplements Creatine Powder

 Do you want to experience high-intensive workouts every time?
 If yes, you will want to try this product.
 This Creatine Monohydrate Powder is made to give you the stamina you will need in bodybuilding, intense crossfits, and any strength training workouts.

 Taking this supplement along a healthy diet and regular workout, you will have a remarkable muscle growth and increased overall performance in workouts.

 This product is perfect for your pre and post workouts.
-It is made from 99.99% micronized creatine monohydrate that is sugar, soy, yeast, and gluten-free, suited for those who are vegan-friendly.
+It is made from 99.99% micronized creatine monohydrate that is sugar, yeast, soy (see here), and gluten-free, suited for those who are vegan-friendly.